Working as a professional interior designer for many decades, I've been involved in design-and-build residential building projects.

 8. Types of light fixtures suitable for patios

-There are numerous lights you can use in a patio.
-They range from wall mounted fixtures, outdoor floor and table lamps, utilitarian post lights, spotlights, decorative ornamental lights, to fixtures made to look like everything from stones, to flowers, mushrooms, frogs, and illuminated patio seats.
+There are numerous lights you can use on a patio.
+They range from wall-mounted fixtures, outdoor floor, and table lamps, utilitarian post lights, spotlights, decorative ornamental lights, to fixtures made to look like everything from stones, to flowers, mushrooms, frogs, and illuminated patio seats.
 Some light features are suited for formal gardens and patios, and others for contemporary outdoor rooms.
 Lights illuminating plants in the patio and garden look much better when the fixtures are concealed.
 All that needs to be seen is the glow of the lights when it's dark.

 Other Lighting Fixtures Suitable for Patios